acmurmeltier69/myask/README.md

 (C) 2017 by "acmurmeltier69"

-This library contains a set of functions and classes I found helpfule when creating my own Alexa Skills
+This library contains a set of functions and classes I found helpful when creating my own Alexa Skills

 ## Modules in the package
-#### myask_appdef.py
+### myask_appdef.py
 a class to manage the application data structure of the skill.

 The application structure is is loaded from a separate file and is used to